-The Schedule of Expenditures of Federal Awards includes the federal award activity of San Diego - Imperial Counties Developmental Services, Inc. and is prepared based on state contract budget allocations.
+The Schedule of Expenditures of Federal Awards (the Schedule) includes the federal award activity of San Diego - Imperial Counties Developmental Services, Inc. and is prepared based on state contract budget allocations.
+Expenditures reported on the Schedule are reported on the accrual basis of accounting.
 The information in this schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
 Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in the preparation of, the consolidated financial statements.